Story published on April 30, 2024.

 Here’s our story that was published in 2019 that shows how AAHA puts profits over the welfare of cats, how they sicced their lawyers on us after we published the awful truth about their organization and their info about declawing, how they allow their hospitals to advertise declawing, how they are hypocrites, and how they say their hospitals are the standard of excellence in veterinary medicine yet they allow declawing, how many of their leaders make 6 figure salaries and they don’t want to lose their money they get from their declawing hospitals, and more awful things about AAHA. https://citythekitty.org/why-does-aaha-org-choose-profits-over-the-welfare-of-innocent-cats/

-Here’s some recent examples of how AAHA Accredited Animal Hospitals are becoming the remaining vet clinics in America that are STILL performing this inhumane and mutilating amputation procedure.
+Here’s some recent examples of how AAHA Accredited Animal Hospitals are becoming the remaining vet clinics in America that are STILL performing and profiting from this inhumane and mutilating amputation procedure. (declawing).

 Care Animal Hospital.
 Temecula, CA. AAHA Accredited Animal Hospital.